Clinical Neurosurgery

 • Excellent outcomes are possible if surgery is performed before irreversible brainstem damage

-• Small cerebellar hemorrhages (<3 cm) without compression or hydrocephalus → medical management with close monitoring
+• Small cerebellar hemorrhages (volume <15 mL, roughly <3 cm) without neurologic deterioration, brainstem compression, or hydrocephalus → medical management with close monitoring

 Clinical Pearl